 Tiberius holds pride of place as the most perverted among the Pantheon of Rome’s early emperors.

-As a young man, he was relatively restrained, as he had to be amidst the prying eyes of the capital as a potential heir apparent.
-It was only during his self-imposed exile in the Villa of Jupiter on the island of Capri (where millions of tourists still flock every year) where he unleashed his depravity.
+As a young man, Tiberius was relatively restrained, as he had to be amidst the prying eyes of the capital as a potential heir apparent.
+It was only during his self-imposed exile in the Villa of Jupiter on the island of Capri (where millions of tourists still flock every year) that he fully let loose in sexual deviance.

-The walls of the imperial palace were awash with pornographic imagery, much like that still on display inside the brothel (lupanar) in Pompeii.
-And with pornography as his backdrop, Tiberius would command his “tight bums”—groups of young boys whose “talents” are clear from the name—to perform threesomes in front of him in order to stimulate his flagging libido.
+Suetonius tells us that the walls of the imperial palace were awash with pornographic imagery, much like that still on display inside the brothel (lupanar) in Pompeii.
+With these scenes as his backdrop, Tiberius would command his “tight bums” — groups of young boys whose “talents” are clear from the name — to perform threesomes in front of him to stimulate his flagging libido.

-From sexual deprivation to simple stripped-down sadism, during banquets Tiberius would fill his drinking companions with vast quantities of wine before tying ligatures around their penises, preventing them from urinating.
+From sexual depravity to stripped-down sadism, at banquets Tiberius would ply his drinking companions with wine before tying ligatures around their penises to prevent them from pissing.

 In old age, Tiberius was hairy and pungent, and theatrical audiences would taunt him by chanting “the old goat is licking the old does’ asses”.
-Given that in Latin the word for goat is caprea, contemporary references to Tiberius’s twisted pleasure palace on Capri as “the old goat’s garden” is a pun that would have been lost on no one.
+Given that in Latin the word for goat is caprea, and the name of the island Capri may derive from the goats that wander its hills, contemporary references to Tiberius’s twisted pleasure palace on Capri as “the old goat’s garden” is a pun that would have been lost on no one.

 We’ll never know exactly to what extent these stories about Tiberius’s sexual depravity were true.
-There is, undoubtedly, a kernel of truth; the weight of sources and their cohesion make complete fabrication extremely unlikely.
-But Tiberius was hated by the Roman elite—far more so than his predecessor Augustus had been.
-And we’d do well to bear in mind that it was the Roman elite, their tradition coming down to us in the writings of Tacitus and Cassius Dio, who wrote the histories.
+There is, I suspect, a kernel of truth.
+The weight of evidence and the cohesion of out sources make complete fabrication extremely unlikely.
+But Tiberius was hated by the Roman elite — far more than his predecessor Augustus had been.
+And we would do well to bear in mind that it was the Roman elite, whose tradition survives in the writings of Suetonius, Tacitus and Cassius Dio.

 Caligula

-Known to history as Caligula (meaning “little boots” after the military attire his father paraded him in as an infant), Gaius Julius Caesar Augustus Germanicus experienced an upbringing that condemned him to a life of cruelty and depravity.
+Known to history as Caligula (meaning “little boots” after the military attire his father paraded him in as an infant), Gaius Julius Caesar Augustus Germanicus endured an upbringing that all but condemned him to a life of cruelty and depravity.

 The incest accusations are most likely fabricated.

-Not only do no contemporary writers mention them but they also fit in well with Caligula’s portrayal as an eastern-style, Hellenistic despot, particularly one of the Ptolemies who married and interbred with their sisters (all of whom, conveniently, were called Cleopatra).
+Not only do no contemporary writers mention them but they also fit in well with Caligula’s portrayal as an eastern-style Hellenistic despot.
+Similar to one of the Egyptian Ptolemies, who married and interbred with their sisters (all of whom, conveniently, were called Cleopatra).

-We should also keep in mind that accusations of incest were common in political invective aimed against unpopular dynasts; not least because they undermined the purity of the bloodline that gave the family their legitimacy.
-But while he may not have been incestuous, it’s likely that, as Suetonius suggests, he did routinely use sex as a way of demonstrating his power.
+We should also keep in mind that accusations of incest were common in political invective against rival public figures.
+But while Caligula may not have been incestuous, it’s likely that, as Suetonius suggests, he did routinely use sex as a way of demonstrating his power.

 Following in the footsteps of Augustus, Caligula would insist that aristocratic women accompany their husbands to his banquets.
-Over dinner he would make them pass by his couch while he examined them like livestock, commenting on their physical attributes and forcing those who looked away to meet his eyes.
+Over dinner, he would make them pass by his couch while he examined them like livestock, commenting on their physical attributes and forcing those who looked away to meet his eyes.
 He would then retire to his chambers before sending for the woman who had pleased him most.
-Later, when she returned flushed and dishevelled, he would evaluate her performance in front of her husband: pointing out both the positive and negative aspects of her sexual performance.
+Later, when she returned flushed and dishevelled, Caligula would evaluate her performance in front of her husband, pointing out both the positive and negative aspects of her sexual performance.

-Caligula is alleged to have had several homosexual relations – another common charge in the sex lives of the Caesars.
-His most notable fling was with the patrician Valerius Catullus (who admitted quite publically that he was absolutely exhausted by the emperor’s sexual demands).
-But he was also strongly attracted to the pantomime actor Mnester, who Caligula would rush up and kiss during the middle of his performance.
+Caligula is alleged to have had several homosexual relations — another common charge in the sex lives of the Caesars.
+His most notable fling was with the patrician Valerius Catullus (who admitted quite publicly to being absolutely exhausted by the emperor’s sexual demands).
+But Caligula was also strongly attracted to the pantomime actor Mnester, whom he would rush up and kiss during the middle of his performances.
+For context, actors in ancient Rome were seen as the lowest of the low, socially on a par with prostitutes and gladiators.
+Seeing the emperor shamelessly making out with one on stage would have been the Roman equivalent of watching King Charles II tonguing a nipple-tasselled stripper during the halftime show of the Super Bowl, only even more shocking.

 Most of all, Caligula made no distinction between sensuality and cruelty.
-Whenever kissing the neck of a lover he would remark that, with one command, he could have it severed at his pleasure.
-He would ultimately take his taunting too far, and in 41 AD he got himself assassinated by Cassius Chaerea, who the emperor had mocked for his effeminacy and high-pitched voice.
+Whenever kissing the neck of a lover, he would remark that, with one command, he could have it severed at his pleasure.
+Ultimately, Caligula would take his taunting too far, and in 41 CE he got himself assassinated by Cassius Chaerea, whom the emperor had mocked for his effeminacy and high-pitched voice.

 Claudius

-We would probably know more about Claudius’s sex life if it didn’t completely pale into insignificance when compared to that of his wife, Messalina.
+We would probably pay more attention to Claudius’s sex life if it didn’t completely pale into insignificance when compared to that of his wife, Messalina.

 Needless to say, Messalina came out on top: after non-stop intercourse day and night her final headcount was 25 to her opponent’s 24.